Glas42/PyTorch-ML/README.md

 # PyTorch-ML

-This repository contains python codes to train and run PyTorch models.
+This repository contains a collection of Python scripts for training, testing, and deploying models using PyTorch.